Sebismael23/cs2450-Software-Engineer-2025/uv_sim/UVSimREADME.txt

 UVSim README

 Introduction

 UVSim is a simple virtual machine for running programs written in BasicML, a basic machine language designed for educational purposes.
 The simulator allows users to enter and execute machine-level programs interactively.

 Prerequisites

 Python 3.x must be installed on your system.
+PyQt5 must also be installed.

 Installation

 Clone or download the UVSim repository.

 Ensure that all required files (UVSim.py, memory_structure.py, operations.py) are in the same directory.

+Install PyQt5 using pip with the command below

+pip install PyQt5

 How to Run